mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.3.02 (October 7, 2025)
+-   **AI Teacher Chat UI:** Implemented the full chat interface for the AI Teacher feature.
+The panel now supports a real-time, back-and-forth conversation with the Gemini-powered AI, complete with a message history, typing indicators, and user avatars, all connected to the new stateful backend API.

+### What's New in Version 0.3.01 (October 6, 2025)
+-   **AI Teacher UI Scaffolding:** Implemented the frontend scaffolding for the AI Teacher feature.
+Admins can now designate a quest with an "AI Teacher" media type.
+This makes a new "AI Teacher" button appear in the quest details, which opens a placeholder panel for the future chat interface.

+### What's New in Version 0.3.0 (October 5, 2025)
+-   **AI Teacher Foundation:** Implemented the backend foundation for the new "AI Teacher" feature.
+This includes new, stateful API endpoints to manage interactive chat sessions with the Gemini API, laying the groundwork for personalized, quest-based learning conversations.

 ### What's New in Version 0.2.01 (October 4, 2025)
 -   **Simplified Kiosk Button:** Moved the Kiosk button to the main header, next to the fullscreen icon, and simplified the label to "Kiosk" for easier access on `/kiosk` URLs.